mueller-lab/TwinNet/installation/README.md

 # Twin Network step-by-step tutorial
-This is an step-by-step tutorial to start working with TwinNet in Windows10.
+This is a step-by-step tutorial to start working with TwinNet in Windows10.

 ## Content
 - [Installation](https://github.com/mueller-lab/TwinNet/tree/main/installation#installation)